Visiting Cinque Terre: Planning a one-day visit from Florence

 Oh and do try the white wine!
 They take pride in it!

-If you are looking for more info about visiting Italy check out our post with tips for traveling in Italy and how to travel by high-speed train in Italy.
+If you are looking for more info about visiting Italy, check out our post with tips for traveling in Italy and how to travel by high-speed train in Italy.

-This post was researched and written by Debbie of the Empty Nest Explorers.
-You can learn more about the Empty Nest Explorers here.
+This post was researched and written by Debbie O'Boyle of The Empty Nest Explorers.

 Helpful links for visiting Cinque Terre